PejarRu/telegram-analysis-fork/README.md

 ```
 Parameters:
 - `entity` (required): Telegram channel/group username or ID.
 - `webhook_url` (optional): URL to send messages.
-Defaults to env var.
+If omitted, only returns JSON response.
 - `limit` (optional): Number of last messages to fetch/send (default: 2).

-It will fetch the messages and send them to the webhook.
+Response: JSON array of messages.
+If webhook provided, also sends to webhook.

+### View Last Response
+GET `https://api-telegram.antonberzins.com/` to view the last message sent (for debugging).

 ### View Last Response
 GET `https://api-telegram.antonberzins.com/` to view the last message sent (for debugging).